SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-github.md

   - github-issue-templates
   - github-scrum-workflow
   - github-notifications
+  - use-job-summaries
   - store-github-secrets-in-keyvault

 ---

-[GitHub](https://github.com/) is a code hosting platform for version control and collaboration.
+[GitHub](https://github.com) is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 Here is a series of rules on how to get the most out of GitHub.